Marianne Brandt: Biography

 After leaving the Bauhaus for Berlin in 1929, Brandt worked for Walter Gropius in his Berlin studio.
 From late 1929 through 1932, Brandt was head of design at the Ruppel Metal Goods factory in Gotha, Germany, until she lost her job due to the ongoing Great Depression.

+Brandt’s interest in photography began in 1923 with a self-portrait, Selbstportät mit Lilien (Self-Portrait with Lilies).
+1929 was a particularly productive year for her photography and she became active with the Bauhaus magazine.

 Early in 1933, at the beginning of the Nazi period in Germany, Brandt first attempted to find work outside of the country, but family responsibilities called her back to Chemnitz.
 She was unable to find steady employment throughout the Nazi period.
 In 1939 she became a member of the "Reichskulturkammer," the Nazi regime's official artists' organisation, in order to obtain art supplies, which would otherwise have been forbidden to her.
 However, Brandt was never a member of the Nazi Party.
 After many years of living apart, she and Erik Brandt officially divorced in 1935.

 After World War II, Brandt remained in Chemnitz to help rebuild her family's home, which had been severely damaged in the bombings.
 She lived out her days in East Germany, and died in Kirchberg, Saxony, at the age of 89.
 At the invitation of Mart Stam, from 1949 to 1951 Brandt was a lecturer at the Dresden Academy of Fine Arts.
 She taught at the Academy of Applied Art in Berlin from 1951 to 1954.